Learning-Guided Integration Contours Construction for Fast Large-Scale Generalized Eigensolvers: Details of the Validation Experiment of Contour Selection Bottleneck

 \subsection{Objective}

-The primary objective of this experiment is to empirically show the sensitivity of the Contour Integral eigen-solver to the geometry of the integration contour.
+The primary objective of this experiment is to empirically show the sensitivity of the CI eigen-solver to the geometry of the integration contour.
 By demonstrating that various contours lead to high performance variance, we establish a clear motivation for an intelligent and robust contour design framework.